yatishdurga/yatishdurga/README.md

 ### Hi there 👋
+Aspiring Data Scientist advancing expertise at the University of Central Missouri with 2.5 years of experience as an ETL Developer.
+Built and optimized data pipelines, increasing data processing efficiency by 20%.
+Managed complex databases using Python, SQL, and Linux, resulting in a 15% reduction in data retrieval times.
+Leveraged Tableau and Power BI to create data visualizations that improved business decision-making by 25%.
+Skilled in mentoring junior data scientists and identifying data-driven opportunities to drive business growth.

 <!--
 **yatishdurga/yatishdurga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.